-- The cost of the drugs prescribed by GPs is increasing year on year, and information from NHS Grampian's Pharmacy Group has indicated that additional budget provision is required in 2023/24. - The JB has limited control over this budget, as it is unable to control the prices of drugs which are set nationally and influenced by factors such as supply and demand, currency movements and patents.
-It is also unable to control demand as it is a clinical decision as to whether a GP decides to prescribe a medicine. - Aberdeen City already performs well nationally in terms of prescribing and has one of the lowest costs per head of population.
+- The cost of the drugs prescribed is increasing year on year, and information from NHS Grampian's Pharmacy Group has indicated that additional budget provision is required in 2024/25. - The JB has limited control over this budget, as it is unable to control the prices of drugs which are set nationally and influenced by factors such as supply and demand, currency movements and patents.
+It is also unable to control demand as it is a clinical decision to prescribe a medicine. - Aberdeen City already performs well nationally in terms of prescribing and has one of the lowest costs per head of population. - Included in the year three delivery plan, a specific project has been included to develop and implement appropriate initiatives to mitigate increases in prescription costs.